jackguo/ushare/README.md

 For Linux Users
 ===============

-The source code should just work on any Linux os as it does on FreeBSD systems.
+The source code should just work under any Linux os as it does under FreeBSD systems.
 But the default settings in `configure` script is meant to work only for FreeBSD, Linux users need to speficy the compiler (via `CC`) and make system (via `MAKE`) accordingly.In the usual case, Gcc is the default comiler and gnu make is the default make system on linux.

 For example:
 ```shell